 NH Solid Waste Legislation Update - 2021 Session

 The New Hampshire Legislature has begun its 2021 session, and NRRA has prepared a list of bills related to solid waste and recycling.
 NRRA will periodically provide updates regarding these bills and encourages members to testify on bills relevant to their work.
 NRRA may testify for some bills to educate lawmakers, but NRRA does not take a position on proposed legislation.
-Note that there is one hearing scheduled for the week of March 1 regarding establishing a statewide solid waste disposal reduction goal.
-Last updated Feb.
-22, 2021.
+Last updated May 12, 2021.

 State Senators and State Representatives first file what are known as Legislative Service Requests (“LSRs”).
 An LSR is a simple proposal for a bill submitted by a member of the incoming Legislature that is later drafted into a detailed bill.
 Then bills are assigned to committees in the House or Senate, depending on which chamber the bill originated in.
 Next, bills are scheduled for hearings, where members of the public may testify in support or opposition to bills remotely or in writing.
 The nonprofit New Futures provides a helpful description of the full process of how a bill becomes a law.

-SB 146: Omnibus legislation relative to the environment.
+SB 146 (as amended): Omnibus legislation relative to the environment.
 Part II establishes a statewide solid waste disposal reduction goal.
-Part III prohibits certain packaging containing PFAS and establishes a plastics advisory council.

 Summary: This bill adopts omnibus legislation relative to the environment.